The Dual Admission Program

 A Transfer Compact Program for Connecticut Community College Students

-The Connecticut State University System (CSUS) and the Connecticut Community College (CCC) system have approved a Transfer Compact which will offer dual admission to students who are planning to enroll at Central, Eastern, Southern or Western Connecticut State Universities after completing an associate's degree.
+The Connecticut State Universities and the Connecticut Community Colleges have developed a Transfer Compact which offers dual admission to students who are planning to enroll at Central, Eastern, Southern or Western Connecticut State Universities after completing an associate's degree.

 The Dual Admission Program is designed for students who:

 - Plan to earn an associate's degree from one of the 12 Connecticut Community Colleges (in five years or less).